-- (a) OECMs are diverse in terms of purpose, design, governance, participants and management, especially as they consider associated cultural and spiritual values.
-Accordingly, management approaches for OECMs are and will be diverse; - (b) Some OECMs are established, recognized or managed to intentionally sustain in situ conservation of biodiversity.
-This purpose is either the primary management objective, or part of a set of intended management objectives; - (c) Some OECMs may be established, recognized or managed primarily for purposes other than in situ conservation of biodiversity.
+- (a) Other effective area-based conservation measures are diverse in terms of purpose, design, governance, stakeholders and management, especially as they may consider associated cultural, spiritual, socio-economic, and other locally relevant values.
+Accordingly, management approaches for other effective area-based conservation measures are and will be diverse; - (b) Some other effective area-based conservation measures may be established, recognized or managed to intentionally sustain in situ conservation of biodiversity.
+This purpose is either the primary management objective, or part of a set of intended management objectives; - (c) Other effective area-based conservation measures may be established, recognized or managed primarily for purposes other than in situ conservation of biodiversity.
 Thus their contribution to in situ conservation of biodiversity is a co-benefit to their primary intended management objective or purpose.
-However, where a contribution to in situ conservation of biodiversity is incidental to the primary stated purpose of the OECM, it is desirable that this contribution become a recognized objective of the management of the OECM; - (d) In all cases where in situ conservation of biodiversity is recognized as a management objective, specific management measures should be defined and enabled.
+It is desirable that this contribution become a recognized objective of the management of the other effective area-based conservation measures; - (d) In all cases where in situ conservation of biodiversity is recognized as a management objective, specific management measures should be defined and enabled; - (e) Monitoring the effectiveness of other effective area-based conservation measures is needed.
+This could include: (i) baseline data, such as documentation of the biodiversity values and elements; (ii) ongoing community-based monitoring, and incorporation of traditional knowledge, where appropriate; (iii) monitoring over the long-term, including how to sustain biodiversity and improve in situ conservation; and (iv) monitoring of governance, stakeholder involvement and management systems that contribute to the biodiversity outcomes.